y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - In addition, improvements in compiler technology will improve the generated code for the entire operating system by simple recompilation.
     - Finally, an operating system is far easier to port - to move to some other hardware - if it is written in a higher-level language.

+### 2.7: Operating-System Structure

+- A system as large and complex as a modern operating system must be engineered carefully if it is to function properly and be modified easily.
+A common approach is to partition the task into small components, or modules, rather than have one monolithic system.
+- In this section, we discuss how these components are interconnected and melded into a kernel.
+- Simple Structure
+  - Frequently, such systems started as small, simple, and limited systems and then grow beyond theire original scope.
+  - This monolithic structure was difficult to implement and maintain.
+It had a distinct advantage, however; there is very little overhead in the system call interface or in communication within the kernel.
+  - We still see evidence of this simple, monolithic structure in the UNIX, Linux, and Windows operating systems.
+- Layered Approach
+  - With proper hardware support, operating systems can be broken into pieces that are smaller and more appropriate than those allowed by the original MS-DOS and UNIX systems.
+  - A system an be made modular in many ways.
+One method is the layered approach, in which the operating system is broken into a number of layers (levels).
+The bottom layer (layer 0) is the hardware; the highest (leyer N) is the user interface.
+  - A typical operating-system layer - say, layer M - consists of data structures and a set of routines that can be invoked by higher-level layers.
+Layer M, in turn, can invoke operations on lower-level layers.
+  - The main advantage of the layered approach is simplicity of construction and debugging.
+  - Each layer is implemented only with operations provided by lower-level layers.
+A layer does not need to know how to these operations are implemented; it needs to know only what these operations do.
+Hence, each layer hides the existence of certain data structures, operations, and hardware from higher-level layers.
+  - The major difficulty with the layered approach involves appropriately defining the various layers.
+  - A final problem with layered implementation is that they tend to be less efficient than other types.
+- Microkernels
+  - In the mid-1980s, researchers at Carnegie Mellon University developed an operating system called Mach that modularized the kernel using the microkernel approach.
+  - This method structures the operating system by removing all nonessencial components from the kernel and implementing them as system and user-level programs.
+  - The main function of the microkernel is to provide communication between the client program and the various services that are also running in user space.
+  - One benefit of the microkernel approach is that it makes extending the operating system easier.
+All new services are added to user space and consequently do not require modification of the kernel.
+  - The microkernel also provides more security and reliability, since most services are running as user - rather than kernel - processes.
+  - Unfortunately, the performance of microkernel can suffer due to increased system-function overhead.
+- Modules
+  - Perhaps the best current methodology for operating-system design involves using loadable kernel modules.
+Here, the kernel has a set of core components and links in additional services via modules, either at boot time or during run time.
+This type of design is common in modern implementation of UNIX, such as Solaris, Linux, and Mac OX X, as well as Windows.
+  - The idea of the design is for the kernel to provide core services while other services are implemented dynamically, as the kernel is running.
+Linking service dynamically is preferable to adding new features directly to the kernel, which would require recompiling the kernel every time a change was made.
+  - layered system と似ているが、どのモジュールも他のモジュールを呼べるので、より flexible。microkernel とも似ているが、message passing を使わなくても communicate できるので、より efficient。
+- Hybrid Systems
+  - In practice, very few operating systems adopt a single, strictly defined structure.
+Instead, they combine different structures, resulting in hybrid systems that address performance, security, and usability issues.
+- Mac OS X
+  - It is a layered system.
+  - The top layers include the Aqua user interface and a set of application environments and services.
+Notably, the Cocoa environment specifies an API for the Objective-C programming language, which is used for writing Mac OS X applications.
+  - Below these layers is the kernel environment, which consists primarily of the Mach microkernel and the BSD UNIX kernel.
+- iOS
+  - iOS is a mobile operating system designed by Apple to run its smartphone, the iPhone, as well as its tablet computer, the iPad.
+- Android
+  - The Android operating system was designed by the Open Handset Alliance(led rapid primarily by Google) and was developed for Android smartphones and tablet computers.
+  - Whereas iOS is designed to run on Apple mobile devices and is close-sourced, Android runs on a vriety of mobile platforms and is open-sourced, partly explaining its rapid rise in popularity.

 ## 3: Process Concept

 - Chapter Objectives